Yuppiechef/datomic-schema/README.md

 # datomic-schema

-datomic-schema is made to make it easier to see visualize your datomic schema without sacrificing any features of Datomic.
+datomic-schema makes it easier to see your datomic schema without sacrificing any features of Datomic

 A simple example :